 Set your project resolution and dimensions, along with the time base, and bit depth for your project.

-You can also specify your colour science in Resolve, which has two options.
-ACES (Academy Color Encoding Specification) – Rather new, and is trying to standardize the colour science of digital cinema cameras.
+You can also specify your colour science in Resolve, which has 4 options.
+Davinci YRGB which is classic, DaVinci Color Managed, and ACES (Academy Color Encoding Specification) – Rather new, and is trying to standardize the colour science of digital cinema cameras.
 For this you will want to specify a look-up table for the IDT (input-device transform) ALEXA and ODT (Output-Device Transform) REC709.

 ACES will give you a much wider range than Rec709 and 25 stops of latitude.
 This is the standard of the future, but if you’re planning on going to web, or to broadcast it’s a difficult Colour Science as it really requires the LUT on the other end to be perfect to get the most from the signal, which most HDTV’s wouldn’t be calibrated properly.
 If you were working on a multi-cam production with all Sony F65’s, and only projecting Digitally I would lean more towards the ACES route as that camera was designed around that colour science, and the final viewing projector would be calibrated.